raganwald-deprecated/homoiconic/2010/03/significant_whitespace.md

       .find('.toolbar #heyButton')
         .attr('src', '/images/tools/empty-text-green.png');

-In other words, I want Javascript to know that when I have multiple invocations at the same level of indentation, I am invoking them on the same receiver.
+In other words, I want JavaScript to know that when I have multiple invocations at the same level of indentation, I am invoking them on the same receiver.
 When I indent one more level, I am invoking them on the result of the last method invocation.

 As I found out after publishing an earlier version of this post, jQuery does provide some help in the form of [end()](http://api.jquery.com/end).
 End "undoes" a selection method, restoring the previous selection.
 So I can now rewrite my code like this: